phoenix-gi/linear-regression-python/README.md

-# Linear regression on Python
+# Machine learning on Python

-Implementaton of algorithms which solve linear regression problem
+My personal laboratory for machine learning experiments on Python